ArchakGoel/Geometry-Operations/docs/Design Decisions.md

 Point Class

 1. A point is not a vector.
-So it will be removed as a vector inheritance and a vector will be used as composition.
+So it is not inherited as a vector3D or made available in that format via composition.
+For example, vector operators like Dot and cross product don't apply to a point.